rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 The purpose of this document is to provide a manual for the Incremental copy pattern from Azure Data Lake Storage 1 (Gen1) to Azure Data Lake Storage 2 (Gen2) using Azure Data Factory and Powershell.
 As such it provides the directions, references, sample code examples of the PowerShell functions been used.
 It is intended to be used in form of steps to follow to implement the solution from local machine.
 This guide covers the following tasks:

-:heavy_check_mark: Set up for migration of incremental data from Gen1 to Gen2
+   * Set up for migration of incremental data from Gen1 to Gen2

-:heavy_check_mark: Enumerating Gen1 and Gen2 data into CSV
+   * Enumerating Gen1 and Gen2 data into CSV

-:heavy_check_mark: Data Validation and Comparison between Gen1 and Gen2 data using CSV
+   * Data Validation and Comparison between Gen1 and Gen2 data using CSV

 ##  Getting Started